 The directors are satisfied this performance meets expectations for the year.

-The increase in net assets of £5.51m during the year reflects the profit for the year, valuation changes in freehold property and cashflow hedges.
+The increase in net assets of £12.94m during the year reflects the profit for the year, valuation changes in freehold property and cashflow hedges, dividends paid and the redemption of share capital.

 Results, dividends and capital reduction